f4exb/sdrangel/sdrgui/readme.md

 ![Spectrum GUI](../doc/img/MainWindow_spectrum_gui.png)

 These are the controls of the main spectrum display in (7).
-The same controls are found in the plugins that feature a spectrum display:
+The same controls are found in the plugins that feature a spectrum display.
+For example:
   - Channel Analyzer
   - Broadcast FM demodulator
   - ChirpChat (LoRa) demodulator